“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 Finally, some argue that because Psalm 139:14 states “… for I am fearfully and wonderfully made: marvelous are thy works; and that my soul knoweth right well,” God does not create transgender persons.
 They assert “God does not make mistakes” and claim that transgender people are simply choosing to go against how God made them.
 Such an argument ignores that transgender persons are indeed “fearfully and wonderfully made” and are made in God’s image just like everyone else.

-Perhaps the transgender person was “fearfully and wonderfully made” by God not to conform to society’s expectations.
+Perhaps transgender persons to which such comments are directed were “fearfully and wonderfully made” by God not to conform to society’s expectations.
 The Bible is filled with examples of people— heroes!— not conforming to society’s expectations.

 III.
 Scriptural Response to Transgender Persons